ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Management of group keying material (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}).
 The Group Manager is responsible for the renewal and re-distribution of the keying material in the groups of its competence (rekeying).

    As defined in {{ssec-overview-group-rekeying-process}}, the Group Manager performs a rekeying when one or more members leave the group, thus preserving forward security and ensuring that the security properties of Group OSCORE are fulfilled.
-According to the specific application requirements, the Group Manager can also rekey the group upon a new node's joining, in case backward security has also to be preserved.
+According to the specific application requirements, the Group Manager can also rekey the group upon a new node's joining, if backward security has also to be preserved.
 The Group Manager can also rekey the group for further reasons, e.g., according to an application-specific rekeying period or scheduling.

 * Provisioning and retrieval of authentication credentials (see {{Section 12 of I-D.ietf-core-oscore-groupcomm}}).
 The Group Manager acts as repository of authentication credentials of group members, and provides them upon request.